flagbear/togglee-web/docs/application.md

 ---
 sidebar_position: 4

 ---
 # Application

-You can sync and define your toggles with your preffered provider through our [app](/app) in this website.
+You can sync and define your toggles with your preferred provider through our [app](/app) in this website.